thompson-dean/Poetic/README.md

 Poetic is a classic poetry reader.
 Enjoy thousands of poems from the greatest English poets.

-This app was built so that I would be able to read poetry more iften, but also to aid my learning iOS development.
+This app was built so that I would be able to read poetry more often, but also to aid my learning iOS development.
 See below for what was learned through creating this app.

 **Features:**